Spectrum Displays

 Waterfall Display (aka Spectrogram)

-(stereo spectrogram with amplitude bar)
+(stereo spectrogram with amplitude bar and log frequency scale)

 The intensity (amplitude) of a particular frequency affects the color of a pixel in this bitmap.
 The relation between amplitude and color can be controlled by a contrast- and brightness control panel on the left side of the main window.
 Additionally, you can turn on the "visual AGC" function to let the program adjust the brightness value automatically, when the noise level (in the displayed frequency range) changes.